 - Accept happiness and high points without worrying about when their good ‘luck’ will end.

-So what are the factors that build resilience in our children?
+So what are the factors that build resilience in children?

 Involvement in communities